-These are not usually good pets for children.
+Exotic pets for kids are not usually a safe, solid choice.
 Often, they see children as something below them in the pecking order.
 And this is not good.

-Exotic pets are defined as animals that are native to a foreign country or of foreign origin or character, not native to the United States, or were introduced abroad.
+Exotic pets for kids are defined as animals that are native to a foreign country or of foreign origin or character, not native to the United States, or were introduced abroad.

-Some of the most popular exotic pets today include:
+Some of the most popular exotic pets for kids today include:

 Most major veterinary medical associations discourage the private ownership of exotic animals because providing the proper environmental conditions, housing, and diet for an exotic animal can be difficult and expensive.